The Pro Trader's Playbook for Low-Volume, Low-Volatility Markets

 Our 5-Step Scalping Strategy for Low-Volume Markets

-Okay, you’ve adopted the right mindset.
-Now, here’s a simple, rules-based strategy our team uses to trade these tight ranges.
+Okay, you've adopted the right mindset.
+Now, here's a simple, rules-based strategy this guide uses to trade these tight ranges.
 This approach is a form of scalping, designed to take small bites out of the market.

 Step 1: Identify the "Box" (A Clear Range)